-"Wet Weather" Projects.
+"Wet Weather" Projects

 In 2000, Congress authorized separate Clean Water Act grant funding for projects to address overflows from municipal combined sewer systems and from municipal separate sanitary sewers.
 Overflows from these portions of municipal sewerage systems can occur especially during rainfall or other wet weather events and can result in discharges of untreated sewage into local waterways.
 This program, contained in the FY2001 Consolidated Appropriations Act (P.L.
 106-554, Division B, section 112), authorized \$750 million per year in FY2002 and FY2003.
 The funds would only be available for appropriation if Congress also appropriated at least \$1.35 billion in each of the years for the clean water SRF program.
 Under the program, grants to a municipality or municipal entity could be used for planning, design, and construction of treatment works to intercept, transport, control, or treat municipal combined and separate sewer overflows.
 However, no funds were appropriated for this program either in FY2002 or FY2003; thus, wet weather projects continue to compete with other water infrastructure projects for available Clean Water Act funds.

-Funding.
-Since the first appropriations for the clean water SRF program in FY1989, Congress has provided \$25.5 billion in grants to capitalize SRFs.
-Through June 2006, federal funds, together with state matching contributions and repaid loans, have been used for \$58 billion in SRF assistance to support 18,611 SRF loans and debt refinance activity.
-Most recently, Congress appropriated \$1.08 billion for FY2007 (P.L.
-110-5), \$196 million more than in FY2006.
-For FY2008, the President's budget requests \$687.6 million for the clean water SRF program, 36.5% less than for FY2007 and 22% less than the FY2006 funding level.
+Since the first appropriations for the clean water SRF program in FY1989, Congress has provided \$33 billion in grants to capitalize SRFs.
+For each of FY2008 and FY2009, Congress provided \$689 million through regular appropriations acts.
+The American Recovery and Reinvestment Act of 2009 (ARRA, P.L.
+111-5) included an additional \$4 billion, for total FY2009 funding of \$4.689 billion.
+Through June 2008, federal funds, together with state matching contributions, repaid loans, and other funds, have been used for \$68.8 billion in SRF assistance to support 22,717 SRF loans and debt refinance activity.
+Most recently, Congress appropriated \$2.1 billion in appropriations for FY2010 (P.L.
+111-88).
+For FY2011, the President's budget requested \$2.0 billion for clean water SRF capitalization grants.

-Statutory and Regulatory Authority.
-Statutory authority for the clean water SRF program is the Clean Water Act, as amended, Sections 601-607, 33 U.S.C.
-1381-1387.
-Regulations are codified at 40 CFR §35.3100.
-For additional information, see [http://www.epa.gov/owm/cwfinance/cwsrf/index.htm]or [http://12.46.245.173/pls/portal30/SYSTEM.PROGRAM_TEXT_RPT.SHOW?p arg_names=prog_nbr&p_arg_values=66.458].
+Statutory authority for the clean water SRF program is the Clean Water Act, as amended, Sections 601-607, 33 U.S.C. §§ 1381-1387.
+Regulations are codified at 40 CFR §35.3100.13